Corporate Governance

 • Procedures for Determining Directors’ Remuneration

-The composition of directors' remuneration and its percentage are as follows.
+The composition and percentage breakdown of directors’ remuneration are as follows:

-• (1) President and Representative Director and Executive Vice President The composition shall be annual remuneration ((1) base portion, (2) company-wide performance-linked portion) and stock-based remuneration.
+The composition shall be annual remuneration (1) base portion, (2) companywide performance-linked portion, and (3) efforts to improve medium-to-long-term corporate value and stock-based remuneration.

 • (2) Inside directors